a-v-medvedev/mpi-benchmarks/README.md

     * `stride` -- an integer parameter, that defines the distance between pair elements.
 For example, `stride=1` means that the closest neighbor for the rank is going to be the counterpart for pairwise for communication; `stride=(MPI_COMM_WORLD size)/2` means that all ranks in `MPI_COMM_WORLD` are separated into two parts: first half of ranks is going to communicate the second half of ranks, preserving the rank order.
 The latter option is also meant by the specially handled value `stride=0` (it is the default one).
     * `bidirectional` -- `true`/`false`: defines options for bidirectional or unidirectional kind of pairwise communication (`true` is the default)

 - `neighb` -- is the topology of exchange with two, four, or more closest neighbor ranks.
-The difference with the pairwise communication pattern, where each rank has always only one peer for communication, the exchanges in the `neighb` topology are arranged for a power-of-two number of peers: the closest neighbor ranks that are greater and the closest neighbor ranks that are smaller than the rank in question.
+The difference with the pairwise communication pattern, where each rank has always only one peer for communication, the exchanges in the `neighb` topology are arranged for even number of peers: the closest `N` neighbors that have greater rank numbers and smaller rank numbers than the rank in question make it a total `2*N` peers.
 The MPI functions that are used for this purpose depend on the specific benchmark.
 The parameters that tune this topology are:

     * `nneighb` -- the number of neighbors on each side to communicate with.
 For example:
-        - for the `nneighb=2` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N+1`, `N+2`.
+        - for the `nneighb=2` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N+1`, `N+2` (4 peers).
-        - for the `nneighb=3` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N-3` `N+1`, `N+2`, `N+3`.
+        - for the `nneighb=3` parameter value, the rank with the number `N` is going to exchange data with ranks `N-1`, `N-2`, `N-3` `N+1`, `N+2`, `N+3` (6 peers).

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The defaut value for this parameter in `nneighb=1`.
     * `bidirectional` -- has the same meaning as for the `ping-pong` topology.